SoftUni-Internal/interactive-content/08-Associative Arrays/05-Homework-RO.md

 [/test]
 [test]
 [input]
-a a a a a D Sb dbsnb bdw dd dd dss
+oddOccurences('a a a a a D Sb dbsnb bdw dd dd dss') [/input]
-[/input]
 [output]
 a d sb dbsnb bdw dss